About insertion fees

 If your listing is eligible for a £0.00 insertion fee, your insertion fee will appear as 'Free' in the listing form.
 If you're relisting an item, the relist is eligible for £0.00 insertion fees under the same guidelines as a new listing.
 All listings (including relisted and cancelled listings) count toward the 100 listings limit.

 Only auction-style listings without reserve are eligible.
 All other fees, including listing upgrade fees (such as bold or listing in two categories) and final value fees, still apply.
 If you list items in a second category, this will be charged the standard fees for listing in a second category.

-eBay Motors, Classfied ads, Property and Multiple-item Buy It Now listings have their own insertion fees.
+eBay Motors, Classfied ads, Mobile phones, Property and Multiple-item Buy It Now listings have their own insertion fees.